-The man has no luck whats so ever.
-If you thought the freezing cold and inability to move ahead towards Winterfell were Stannis’ only problems, now a group of men from the Bolton’s were able to move in on his camp in the middle of the night, and set fire to a few of their tents and food storage.
+The man has no luck what so ever.
+If you thought the freezing cold and inability to move ahead towards Winterfell were Stannis’ only problems, now a group of men from the Bolton’s was able to move in on his camp in the middle of the night and set fire to a few of their tents and food storage.
 This complication has added a massive loss of lives and supplies, to his already dwindling war inventory.

 She never knew that helping her father would lead her to a wooden stake, and when the men begin to tie her up, in the background of Melisandre’s chants to the God of light, Shireen begins to scream for her parents.
 I can’t even find the words to describe the power and the pain involved in this scene.
 Shireen calls out to her parents, who stand stern face before her, and make no attempt to help her.
 Could you even imagine?
 I would have died before the witch would have ever struck a match to the wood beneath me!
 My own parents allowing me to be burned at the stake?
 Absolutely horrifying!

 There is no surprise in Selyse Baratheon’s actions because she has never been supportive of her daughter in any form.
 Selyse has given herself completely to a religion that has made her look at her daughter like an unwanted object.
 Not because the God of Light is even about that, she’s just a fanatic.
 Shireen has been a representation of weakness to Selyse due to the scaled scar on her face.
 Not once has that blasted woman ever been a mother.
 But after hearing her child cry out a few times, something breaks in Selyse, and she realizes that the little girl tied up to the stake is her daughter.
 Selyse tries to save Shireen and she can’t because Stannis’ men hold her back.